Kipamojo/kipamojo.github.io/_posts/2019-03-11-Where-to-eat-in-Canggu-Bali-8-Instagrammable-places-to-eat-in-Canggu.markdown

 ## Monsieur Spoon

 [Monsieur Spoon][monsieur spoon]{:target="_blank"} is a French bakery and quickly became our favorite breakfast spot in Canggu.
-After traveling through Asia for so long, we were so happy to find French bakeries in Bali ([read about the French bakery in Ubud here][ubud eat]{:target="_blank"}).
+After traveling through Asia for so long, we were so happy to find French bakeries in Bali ([read about the French bakery in Ubud here][eat ubud]{:target="_blank"}).
 We missed freshly baked bread so much and Monsieur Spoon was the perfect place for our fresh bread fix.
 They serve delicious smoothies and yoghurt bowls as well.
 And let’s not forget their croissants and pain au chocolats, so good!
 We didn’t try their cakes and pies but they looked very yummy too.
 We came back here multiple times for breakfast.
 Monsieur Spoon has a large outdoor seating area, which looks very nice.
 The way the food is served looks great too, which makes Monsieur Spoon the perfect place to take your Instagram photos.

 {% include img-center.html path="/assets/img/bali-canggu-eat-monsieur-spoon-instagrammable-cafe.jpg" alt="Breakfast at Monsieur Spoon, an Instagrammable café in Canggu, Bali, Indonesia" %}